 Yesterday was ‘R U OK?
 Day.
 A reminder to check in with people around us, those close to us and anyone who we may suspect aren’t doing so ok.
-I’m taking this opportunity to share some thoughts about mental health and also share a personal experience. ❤️
+I’m taking this opportunity to share some thoughts about mental health as well as a personal experience. ❤️

 Mental health and well-being is just as important as our physical health and wellbeing.
 Those with struggles often hide it very well, so it’s important to still be open, ask, communicate.
 And sometimes those with struggles are not aware of just how not ok they are.
 Often it’s family, friends or work colleagues who notice a change in someone.
 Perhaps it’s low mood, they may be isolating themselves, it may be anxiety, constant high stress levels, sadness or persistent worry.
 We need to check in with these people, they may not be aware of what’s happening.